Gastroenteritis in the Breastfed Baby

 As long as the baby’s hydration is well maintained by breastfeeding, there is no need for any other treatment.

-This might occur, for example, if the mother’s milk supply has decreased for whatever reason.
-But in the usual situation, this would occur only once the baby is eating lots of solids.
+Breastfeeding alone may not keep up with the baby’s requirements, for example, if the mother’s milk supply has decreased for whatever reason.
+In the usual situation, this would occur only once the baby is eating plenty of solids.
 However, once the baby wants to breastfeed more frequently, as is likely when the baby feels unwell, the milk supply will rise to the occasion.
-However, see also the article on late onset decreased milk supply.
+It is worth taking a look also at the article on late onset decreased milk supply.

 On rare occasions, fluid loss in the baby/toddler is so rapid or abundant that the baby becomes lethargic and does not breastfeed.
 Oral dehydration fluids can be tried, but often the baby/toddler will not take them either.
 If this is the case, the parents should seek immediate medical care for the baby.